Back

 Streaming data is a rapidly evolving field.
-We answer the top 14 most frequently asked questions about why, how and when to use data streaming technology.
+In this article, we answer the most frequently asked questions about why, how and when to use data streaming technology.

 Data streaming is a complex topic, partly because there are so many ways to describe it.
 You’ve probably seen references to “streaming data,” “data analytics,” “real-time data,” “data pipelines,” “message brokers,” “pub/sub messaging,” and similar terminology.